High Quality Links purple

 Websites offer guest blogging opportunities because they give them a supply of new, high-quality content for free.
 It also helps improve their ranking and authority score because often, blogs will be shared by the person who wrote it.

 While it’s technically against Google’s rules if done purely for link-building purposes, it can be highly effective if done with quality and relevance in mind.
+However, there are ways to do a guest blog post well and get quality backlinks.

 Find the right websites